Undergraduate Scholarships

 Give to the Dr. Kenneth J. and Kathryn T. Valentas Scholarship

-Kenneth and Kathryn Valentas established this scholarship in 2014 to encourage graduates from Trinity School at River Ridge to pursue quality education through the College of Science and Engineering and particularly chemical engineering.
-Kenneth and Kathryn are both graduates of the "U" and have benefited considerably from their educational experiences.
+Kenneth and Kathryn Valentas established this scholarship in 2014 to encourage graduates from Trinity School at River Ridge to pursue quality education through the College of Science and Engineering, and particularly chemical engineering.
+Kenneth and Kathryn are both graduates of the University and have benefited considerably from their educational experiences.
 The University of Minnesota was, and continues to be, a significant factor in their lives.
+Preferences will be given for students from high schools with a rigorous academic program such as Trinity School at River’s Edge in Eagan, Minnesota that produces students with skills not only in the quantitative areas of mathematics and science, but also schooled in linguistics, art, music, and drama.

 +